 The Frequency Of Cloud Attacks

-When 92% of organizations are currently hosting at least some of their IT environment in the cloud, that means the majority of all businesses today have experienced a breach.
+When 72% of organizations are defaulting to cloud-based services when upgrading or purchasing new technologies, that means the majority of all businesses today have experienced a breach.

 Part of the problem is the unanticipated speed with which many organizations have undertaken their cloud adoption process, in a desperate scramble to provision their employees to work remotely as a result of the COVID-19 pandemic.
 For many companies, this necessity meant sacrificing security to provision employees as quickly as possible.
 This led to many organizations using tools and applications that weren’t purpose-built for the cloud, and thus were less capable of scaling securely to meet the demands of a cloud environment.
 In fact, according to the same study referenced above, 46% of organizations use cloud-based applications purpose-built for the cloud, while 54% instead moved them from an on-premises environment.